setaman/vue-ellipse-progress/README.md

 - ### `line`

-is any string value from `round | square | butt`.
+is a string value from `round | square | butt`.
 Defines the progress circle line cap.
 Internaly is used the css property `stroke-linecap`.

 <br>